Teager-Kaiser Energy Methods For EEG Feature Extraction In Biomedical Applications: Methodology

 \subsection{TKEO Feature Extraction}

 We extract TKEO-based features from each EEG channel across either the predefined frequency bands, or the broadband signal.
-We first compute the \textit{mean Teager–Kaiser energy (m-TKEO)}.
-For a band-limited signal $s$, the \textit{relative} contribution of its Teager–Kaiser energy with respect to all frequency bands under consideration is:
+We first compute the \textit{mean Teager-Kaiser energy (\mbox{m-TKEO})}.
+For a band-limited signal $s$, the \textit{relative} contribution of its Teager-Kaiser energy with respect to all frequency bands under consideration is:

-where band $k \in \{\text{Delta}, \text{Theta}, \text{Alpha}, \text{Beta}, \text{Gamma}\}$.
-Consequently, we calculate the \textit{mean Relative Energy (m-RE)}.
-Finally, applying DESA-1, we obtain the instantaneous amplitude $|a(n)|$ and frequency $\Omega(n)$, from which we compute the \textit{mean Instantaneous Amplitude Modulation (m-IAM)}~\cite{zlatintsi2012} and the \textit{variance of Instantaneous Frequency Modulation (v-IFM)}.
-From this point onward, by TKEO features we refer to the following 4D feature set: m-TKEO, m-RE, m-IAM, and v-IFM features.
+where band $k\in\{\text{Delta},\,\text{Theta},\,\text{Alpha},\,\text{Beta},\,\text{Gamma}\}$.
+Then, we calculate the \textit{mean Relative Energy (m-RE)}.
+Finally, applying DESA-1, we obtain the instantaneous amplitude $|a[n]|$ and frequency $\Omega[n]$, from which we compute the \textit{mean Instantaneous Amplitude Modulation (m-IAM)}~\cite{zlatintsi2012} and the \textit{variance of Instantaneous Frequency Modulation (\mbox{v-IFM})}.
+From this point onward, by TKEO features we refer to the following 4D feature set: m-TKEO, m-RE, m-IAM, and \mbox{v-IFM} features.